winitzki/scall/tutorial/programming_dhall.md

 We may define the new functor as `G a = Optional (F a)`.
 To implement a `Filterable` evidence for `G`, we need a special `swap` function with type signature `F (Optional a) → Optional (F a)` and obeying suitable laws.
 Such a function can be always implemented for any polynomial functor `F`.
-(Details and proofs are in "The Science of Functional Programming".)
+(Details and proofs are in Chapter 13 of "The Science of Functional Programming".)
 ```dhall
 let Optional/map = https://prelude.dhall-lang.org/Optional/map
 let swapFilterable